Dylan-Ranger/sanitise/README.md

    - **Capitalisation**: The sanitiser accounts for various case formats (e.g., "Word", "word") to ensure all instances are replaced.
    - **Word Boundaries**: Only whole words are replaced, preventing partial word matches (e.g., "test" in "contest").
    - **Punctuation**: Punctuation around words is preserved without interfering with the sanitization.
    - **Foreign Characters**: Special characters like accents (e.g., café) are handled correctly, ensuring that words with foreign characters are sanitized.
+I did have trouble getting the regex to handle foreign characters and the other edge-cases combined; that is something that can be improved.
    - **Hyphenated Words**: Hyphenated words (e.g., "sensitive-word") are excluded from sanitization to avoid accidental replacements.
    - **Partial Matches**: Only exact matches of sensitive words are replaced; partial matches within other words (e.g., "sensitive" in "insensitive") are ignored.

-For this project, I adopted a modular approach to ensure scalability and maintainability.
+For this project, I adopted a modular approach to ensure maintainability.
 The backend is built using Spring Boot, leveraging its robust support for RESTful APIs and Spring Data JPA for seamless database interactions.
-I chose Maven as the build tool to manage dependencies and streamline the build process, ensuring consistency across environments.
+I chose Maven as the build tool to manage dependencies and streamline the build process.
 The frontend is developed using React with Tailwind CSS, enabling rapid UI development with a utility-first approach to styling.
-I opted for a single-page application (SPA) architecture to provide a smooth user experience without full page reloads.
+I opted for a single-page application architecture to provide a smooth user experience without full page reloads.

 Trade-offs made include using an in-memory database (H2) for simplicity during development, which could be swapped for a production database later.
 Additionally, I prioritized functionality over advanced UI styling to focus on core features, ensuring that the user interface is functional and responsive.
 This approach strikes a balance between speed of development and maintainability, allowing for easy extension and scalability in the future.